-- Good reference chemicals and published assays to compare against (see Browne et al. (2016)) - Is the chemical estrogenic through a non-genomic mechanism (GPR30)? - Reference chemicals and methods are sparse - Not clear how important this is for environmental chemicals - Does the chemical affect estrogen signaling through the steroidogenesis pathway? - Chemicals can block the production of estrogen - Reference chemicals and methods exist (see Haggard et al. (2017))
+- Does a chemical interact with ER? - Good reference chemicals and published assays to compare against (see Browne et al. (2016)) - Is the chemical estrogenic through a non-genomic mechanism (GPR30)? - Reference chemicals and methods are sparse - Not clear how important this is for environmental chemicals - Does the chemical affect estrogen signaling through the steroidogenesis pathway? - Chemicals can block the production of estrogen - Reference chemicals and methods exist (e.g. see Haggard et al. (2017))